sgravrock/jasmine-studio/ARCHITECTURE.md

    and Node path.
 3. When the user clicks OK, the paths are validated.
 If correct, the setup window is closed and the main window is opened.

+## Runner UI structure

+The runner UI will consist of a window with a toolbar, a tree view (NSOutlineView), and a detail view for showing the output of individual specs.
+The user will be able to run the entire suite or subsets of it by clicking toolbar buttons or via a context menu on individual specs/suites.
+The basic structure of Cocoa imposes a relatively large minimum set of UI related objects:

+* A window and associated controller (which could just be NSWindowController)
+* A split view controller (master/detail)
+* An outline view and controller
+* An outline view data source (which might be one of the above objects)
+* An outline view delegate (which might be one of the above objects)
+* A detail view and controller

+There are a couple of unusual things.
+Context menus don't follow the delegate/ data source pattern.
+Instead, they're implemented by subclassing the view they originate from (in this case NSOutlineView).
+[Apple's example](https://developer.apple.com/documentation/appkit/navigating-hierarchical-data-using-outline-and-split-views?language=objc) uses a custom delegate protocol to route the context menu construction to a controller.
+That makes sense and is reasonably tidy, although keeping the menu construction in the view and invoking a delegate method when an item is clicked would also be reasonable.
+Apple's sample also departs from a "by the book" architecture in one other way: Toolbars are owned by windows and would normally be managed by an NSWindowController subclass, Apple's example does it in the window's root view controller instead.
+This cuts down on plumbing and indirection and does away with the need for a custom window controller.

+Apple's example uses a mix of NSNotification and delegates to communicate among the various controllers.
+The use of NSNotification removes some indirection, but it would probably make it harder to have multiple windows running different suites than if everything used delegates.

+A reasonable design might look like:

+* Stock NSWindowController
+* Root view controller that handles:
+  * initialization
+  * showing the toolbar and responding to toolbar events
+  * telling the detail view controller what to show in response to outline view events
+  * initiating test runs in response to outline view and toolbar events
+* Custom NSOutlineView subclass that implements context menus via a delegate
+* Tree view controller that acts as delegate, data source, and context menu delegate for the outline view
+* Detail view controller that shows results/output for the selected spec